-In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus, the Clemson University Chief of Police or designee will activate some or all of the notification systems identified below.
-The notifications will occur without delay, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim; or to contain, respond to or otherwise mitigate the emergency.
+In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus the Clemson University Chief of Police or designee is responsible for confirming a dangerous situation or immediate threat exists and will activate some or all of the notification systems identified below.
+The notifications will occur without delay, and taking into account the safety of the community, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim; or to contain, respond to or otherwise mitigate the emergency.
 Once a determination has been made to issue an emergency notification, the content of the notification and the appropriate segment(s) of the campus community who receive the notification will be determined by the Clemson University Chief of Police or designee after consultation with any appropriate campus officials (which may include the Executive Leadership Team, Emergency Operations Center, University Relations, Office of General Counsel, Environmental Health and Safety, Campus Security Authorities, Public Safety Officials and/or Building Security Coordinators).
-One or more of the following notification systems may be used: